The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/openers.md

 Note that the initial Triplecast is intentionally clipped in this opener, to allow for weaving opportunities.
 The Xenoglossy and Thundercloud proc at the end of the opener are used to catch the potion and other raid buffs before they fall off.

-When newer to a fight, or otherwise know that Triplecast may be needed for movement within the first minute, it can be useful to push the first Triplecast usage back one GCD and save the extra use, as so:
+When newer to a fight, or otherwise know that Triplecast may be needed for movement within the first minute, it can be useful to push the first Triplecast usage back 1 GCD and save the extra use, as so:

 ![](/img/jobs/blm/blm_opener_variant.png)